Kennedy Space Center: Location

-"Space Port" (1970) - official NASA promotional film reel.

 Located on Merritt Island, Florida, the center is north-northwest of Cape Canaveral on the Atlantic Ocean, midway between Miami and Jacksonville on Florida's Space Coast, due east of Orlando.
 It is 34 mi long and roughly 6 mi wide, covering 219 sqmi.
 KSC is a major central Florida tourist destination and is approximately one hour's drive from the Orlando area.
 The Kennedy Space Center Visitor Complex offers public tours of the center and Cape Canaveral Space Force Station.

-Before NASA's acquisition, the region consisted of a landscape that included swampland, citrus groves, and coastal beaches — features that are typical of Florida’s undeveloped east coast.
+Before NASA's acquisition, the region consisted of a landscape that included swampland, citrus groves, and coastal beaches – features that are typical of Florida's undeveloped east coast.
 Parts of the land had to be dredged to support the construction of the Center's facilities.
 In addition to environmental transformation, the acquisition also led to the displacement of several small communities, including the towns of Shiloh and Allenhurst, which were completely enveloped by NASA.
+KSC's Environmental Management Branch has rescued over 100 mangrove seedlings during a living-shoreline restoration project, replanting them to stabilize the shoreline and reduce erosion while supporting local wildlife.
+KSC developed an "Indian River Lagoon Health Initiative Plan" in coordination with the Merritt Island National Wildlife Refuge and Canaveral National Seashore to monitor and restore ecological health through seagrass mapping, manatee and bird surveys, and shoreline resiliency projects.
+Within its 140,000-acre property, KSC includes a variety of habitats – such as coastal dunes, saltwater estuaries, marshes, pine flatwoods, and hardwood hammocks – which support more than 1,500 species of plants and animals, including dozens of federally or state‑listed species.